Deutsch | • English

 Being unknown to the recipient, the message key had to be included in the transmission and therefore, had to be encrypted itself.
 This was done using the common daily key as follows:

-Having received the transmission, the recipient would now follow the same procedure (involution!): set the machine to the daily key, adjust wheel positions according to the first group (WPOS), type in the second group (IPXH), thus obtaining the message key (CODE).
+Having received the transmission, the recipient now follows the same procedure (symmetric encryption!): set the machine to the daily key, adjust wheel positions according to the first group (WPOS), type in the second group (IPXH), thus obtaining the message key (CODE).
 This would then be set as starting position for the wheels, so the message could be deciphered.

 * * *

 Since the wheels only contain letters A to Z, only these can be encrypted.
-Numbers and other characters have to be either spelled, omitted, or represented (preferably by rarely used letters or letter combinations).
+Numbers and other characters have to be either spelled out, omitted, or represented (preferably by rarely used letters or letter combinations).
+For example, X would often be used for a discriminator (comma, point).
+The German military also generally substituted the digraph "ch" with "Q" (so "Schiff" [boat] would become "SQIFF").

 To make decryption harder (cycle detection), the length of a message had been restricted to 250 characters.
 After that the message key was to be changed.
 Longer messages were split up in parts to be coded with different message keys.